DCFApixels/DragonECS/README.md

 | Languages: | [Русский](https://github.com/DCFApixels/DragonECS/blob/main/README-RU.md) | [English(WIP)](https://github.com/DCFApixels/DragonECS) |
 | :--- | :--- | :--- |

 The [ECS](https://en.wikipedia.org/wiki/Entity_component_system) Framework aims to maximize usability, modularity, extensibility and performance of dynamic entity changes.
+Without code generation and dependencies
 > **NOTICE:** The project is a work in progress, API may change.
 > While the English version of the README is incomplete, you can view the [Russian version](https://github.com/DCFApixels/DragonECS/blob/main/README-RU.md).